Aaron Smith (defensive end): High School career

+College career

+Smith decided to commit to Northern Colorado where he anchored the defensive line during the programs golden era, helping lead the Bears to back-to-back NCAA Division II football championships in 1996 and 1997.

+He led the Bears in sacks during all four of his playing seasons, establishing a commanding program record with 46 career sacks.
+During his 1997 campaign he set a single season school record with 22 sacks, earning North Central Conference Most Valuable Defensive Lineman and first-team all-conference honors in 1997 and 1998.

+Smith still holds the school record for most sacks in a season (22) and in a career (46).
+His 234 career tackles place him 15th on the Bears all-time list.

 Professional career

-Pittsburgh Steelers

 Smith was selected by the Pittsburgh Steelers in the fourth round, 109th pick overall, of the 1999 NFL draft.
 Smith played in every Steelers' game at left defensive end from 2000 through 2006.
-Smith has been considered an ideal defensive end in Pittsburgh's 3-4 defense.
+Smith has been considered an ideal defensive end in Pittsburgh's 3–4 defense.
 Smith won a Super Bowl ring with the Steelers in Super Bowl XL, during the 2005 season.
 He recorded four tackles throughout the game.
 After the 2008 season, Smith won another ring with the Steelers in Super Bowl XLIII.

 On February 27, 2007, the Steelers resigned Smith to a 5-year, US$25 million contract.
 Through the 2007 season, Smith ranks ninth all-time on the Steelers sacks list.
 After missing parts of three games with a knee injury early in the 2007 season, Smith missed the last four games due to a torn biceps muscle while playing against the New England Patriots in early December.
-Smith made a full recovery from the injury and returned to his starting position in 2008, recording 44 tackles and 5.5 sacks.
+He made a full recovery from the injury and returned to his starting position in 2008, recording 44 tackles and 5.5 sacks.

 In 2009, Smith played in Pittsburgh's first five games before sustaining a torn rotator cuff in an Oct 10 win over the Detroit Lions.
 On Oct 14, the Steelers placed Smith on the injured reserve list, ending his 2009 season.
 He was hurt again in 2010, playing in only 6 games, replaced by Ziggy Hood.
 In 2011, he played in 4 games before being placed on the injured reserve list for a neck injury, marking the third time in three years that he had been placed on the injured reserve list.
 He was released on March 2, 2012.

-On August 3, 2012, during a ceremony in Latrobe, PA, Smith officially retired from the NFL.
+On August 3, 2012, during a ceremony in Latrobe, Pennsylvania, Smith officially retired from the NFL.

 In 2017, Smith served as an assistant football & basketball coach at North Allegheny Senior High School in Wexford, Pennsylvania.

 On July 29, 2023, Smith was named to the Pittsburgh Steelers Hall of Honor.